sourcerer-io/hall-of-fame/README.md

 **Q:** Why do you only show 7 entries?

 **A:** 7 is a lucky number.
 But seriously, recognition means that you stand out.
 It's hard to stand out in a crowd, so we limit to 7.
-If you stronly feel a different number is better, file an issue.
+If you strongly feel a different number is better, file an issue.
 We'll consider.

 **Q:** What is the reason to show new, trending, top, in this order?